The best thing you can do when planting an avocado tree in poor soil is to plant on a mound. How? Why? We’ll get there, but first: What is poor soil?

 You can imitate this by scraping up dirt from around the planting site or from another part of your yard to build your mound.
 Sometimes it may be necessary to buy some soil.

-I actually made a form of this mistake the first time I built a mound for an avocado tree that I planted over shallow soil.
-I built the mound with side walls that were too vertical.
+Make a mound rather than a pyramid.
+The first time I built a mound for an avocado tree that I planted over shallow soil, I built the mound with side walls that were too vertical.
 Rather than a mound, it was more like a pyramid or a volcano.
 I had a hard time keeping mulch on the mound’s sides and the tree dried out faster than any of my other trees so it was difficult to keep the tree watered sufficiently during summer.

 The point is, the sides of your mound should not be too steep.
 The higher your mound, the wider your mound so that the sides are not too steep.